Look to the Stars

 Verde River Area

-Take Scottsdale Road or Pima Road north to Dynamite Boulevard and head east until it becomes Forest Road and ends at McDowell Mountain Road.
-Turn left at the intersection onto Service Road 20 and follow it as it parallels the Verde River on your right until you find a turn-off to pull safely off the road.
+Take Scottsdale Road or Pima Road north to Dynamite Boulevard and head east.
+Dynamite Boulevard becomes Rio Verde Drive Stay on this road until the pavement ends and then turn left on Needlerock Road, which becomes Service Road 20.
+Follow it as it parallels the Verde River on your right until you find a turn-off to pull safely off the road.
 You’re miles away from bright city lights here, so you’ll have a great view of the celestial bodies.
-Note for your return trip: Remember to turn right on Forest Road as you leave the river area; it turns into Dynamite Boulevard as it heads west.
+Note for your return trip: Remember to turn right on Rio Verde Drive as you leave the river area; it turns into Dynamite Boulevard as it heads west.

 Take a late afternoon boat tour on Saguaro Lake’s Desert Belle, enjoy dinner on the patio at the Lakeshore Restaurant (Wed.-Sun.), then get ready for some outstanding stargazing.
 Turn right onto Bush Highway as you leave the marina and pull over at Butcher Jones Road.
 This is a day-use area so the gate will be closed, but you should be able to pull off the road safely enough to stargaze for a bit, or drive a little further for other pullouts.

 Located just north of Fountain Hills on Scottsdale’s northeastern border, McDowell Mountain Regional Park is open until 10 p.m. on Fridays and Saturdays and 8 p.m. the rest of the week.
 There are many well-marked picnic and camping areas where you can pull off the road to search for your favorite constellations.
 Bring a flashlight if you plan to walk a bit down any of the park’s trails.
 Check out the park’s event calendar for guided moonlight walks and nighttime mountain-biking treks (helmets with lights required).